by Carlos Cuevas Garcia, TUM

 Together with colleagues from the chair of automotive technology and the chair of urban structure and transport planning, we organized and held the Kick-off week from the 18th to the 20th of November.
 The 12 selected students had the chance to get to know each other and they listened to some very insightful talks from TUM researchers, staff from the City Council of Munich, and from a couple of companies and consultancies.

-On the first day Prof. Sebastian Pfotenhauer, who is also the SCALINGS’ coordinator, and Prof. Gebhard Wulfhorst introduced the initiatives on mobility at TUM and their shared their expectations about the euMOVE project.
+On the first day Prof. Sebastian Pfotenhauer, who is also the SCALINGS’ coordinator, and Prof. Gebhard Wulfhorst introduced the initiatives on mobility at TUM and shared their expectations about the euMOVE project.

 Then we all did a brainstorming exercise, and then I gave a presentation together with my colleague Alex Wentland from the Chair of Innovation, Society and Public Policy.
 Since Alex’s PhD focused on electric mobility in Germany and mine examined the challenges of interdisciplinary research, we had loads to say to the students.
-Yet, we kept it as easy as we could and made the most important points using memes as the ones below:
+Yet, we kept it as easy as we could and made the most important points using memes like the ones below:

 With the first meme we argued that there are different ways of doing interdisciplinary work and different motivations for carrying out.
 It is not only about integrating the knowledge of different disciplines but also about how some disciplines might be critical of the methods of other ones.
 Therefore interdisciplinary work requires of certain values such as being confident of what you know but also recognise that your discipline can only provide a partial answer to a given issue.